 A. Toilets.

-(1) [An assisted living program] A licensee shall provide toilets in a separate room or compartment with latching hardware for privacy.
+(1) An assisted living program shall provide toilets in a separate room or compartment with latching hardware for privacy.

 (2) Buildings with one to eight occupants shall have a minimum ratio of one toilet to four occupants.

 (3) Buildings with nine or more occupants shall have a minimum ratio of one toilet to four occupants and a minimum of one toilet for each floor on which a resident room is located.